Highlights from the Ratings and Financial Report for Yamana Gold Inc. (AUY)

-Yamana Gold Inc. (NYSE:AUY) went down by -6.93% from its latest closing price compared to the recent 1-year high of $6.40.
-The company’s stock price has collected -11.04% of loss in the last five trading sessions.
+Yamana Gold Inc. (NYSE:AUY) went up by 2.58% from its latest closing price compared to the recent 1-year high of $6.40.
+The company’s stock price has collected 2.80% of gains in the last five trading sessions.
 The Wall Street Journal reported on 05/31/22 that Gold Fields Buys Canada’s Yamana in $6.7 Billion Deal

 Is It Worth Investing in Yamana Gold Inc. (NYSE :AUY) Right Now?